ludralph/PostIt-Raphael-Etim/README.md

 To test out the endpoints, follow the following steps
 - Once all dependencies have beeen installed, run **npm start** on your terminal to test the endpoints The app link for the hosted app on heroku is "https://postit-app-ralph.herokuapp.com/#/".

+## Limitations
+- Currently, authenticated users can only create a group but cannot delete a group created.
+- Users added to a group cannot be removed.
+- Read messages by users are not being archived.
+- Real-time in-app notification for message posted to a group was not handled.

+## Frequently Asked Questions
+- What is postIt app all about? postIt app is a simple application that allows friends and colleagues create groups for notifications purpose.
+With this    app, members in a group can interact with each other by posting their messages in the group.
+- What are the steps on how to use the app?
+First, Sign up by creating a new account
+Once account is created, proceed to create a group and add your prefered users to the group you created Then you can post message to the group you created for all members of the group.

 ## How to contribute